zottejos/MerelCoin/doc/gitian-building.md

 Building Litecoin
 ----------------

-To build Liteocin (for Linux, OSX and Windows) just follow the steps under 'perform gitian builds' in [doc/release-process.md](release-process.md) in the litecoin repository.
+To build Litecoin (for Linux, OSX and Windows) just follow the steps under 'perform gitian builds' in [doc/release-process.md](release-process.md) in the litecoin repository.

 This may take a long time as it also builds the dependencies needed for each descriptor.